Angmar2722/Angmar2722.github.io/cryptoHack7.md

 ![CryptoHack Image](/assets/img/exploitImages/cryptoHack/img108.png)

 Special thanks to <a href="https://cryptohack.org/user/rootdiver/" target="_blank">rootdiver</a> for his kind help and patience, since I didn't know how to proceed.
-ALso thanks to him, I have now started using bytes instead of hex and I discovered a way to easily check if a string is ASCII, using `isascii()`.
+ALso thanks to him, I have now started using bytes instead of hex and I now know a way to easily check if a string is ASCII, using `isascii()`.
 Thanks rootdiver :D

 **Flag :** crypto{k3y57r34m_r3u53_15_f474l}